 \textit{Importance of Chain of Thought reasoning:} According to Table. \ref{fig:table_rcot_result} and \ref{fig:table_rcot_result_2}, Chain-of-Thought reasoning is crucial for almost all tasks as our hypothesis mentions.
 The success rate improves from 32\% to 59\% in placement generalization (Table.\ref{fig:table_rcot_result}) with CoT reasoning.
 This result demonstrates that a natural language reasoning step is a critical component in producing low-level action prediction, especially for novel task generalization (Table.\ref{fig:table_rcot_result_2}).

-\textit{Skill extraction for novel task:} Our results suggest that the explicitness of whole robotics action planning can have the potential to transfer robotics skills from known to novel tasks with LLMs.
+\textit{Skill extraction for novel task:} Our results suggest that the explicitness of whole robotics task planning can have the potential to transfer robotics skills from known to novel tasks with LLMs.
 To tackle the novel-task generalization of VIMABench, it is required to extract essential skills from in-context examples.
 Our ablation study suggests that the natural language reasoning process efficiently contributes to novel tasks.
 Especially for the follow-motion task, GPT4 performs 90\% in extracting skills from the rearrange-and-restore task to solve the follow-motion task as described in Table.\ref{table:gpt4}.
 On the other hand, our approach still struggles to solve task 13 (sweep-without-touching) which requires understanding a novel concept of collision avoidance.

 \textit{Numerical values for LLMs:} We demonstrate that LLM can effectively handle numerical values for most tasks.
 Although both the input and output of our approach include numerical values, LLM successfully generates action plans containing coordinates.
 However, our approach still struggles to solve task 11, a follow-order task that requires how objects are stacked based on their coordinates.
 Additionally, We show that LLM has spatial understanding when the coordinates of each object are injected as an input.
-Our results of task 12(sweep-without-exceeding), suggest that LLM can handle numerical values of actions that can not be described with object ID.
-CaP \cite{liang2023code} mentioned that code-based reasoning outperforms natural language CoT for spatial-geometric reasoning, however, our study provide novel grounding approach for LLMs not only for geometric reasoning but also planning itself.
+Our result of task 12(sweep-without-exceeding), suggests that LLM can handle numerical values of actions that can not be described with object ID.
+CaP \cite{liang2023code} mentioned that code-based reasoning outperforms natural language CoT for spatial-geometric reasoning, however, our study provides a novel grounding approach for LLMs not only for geometric reasoning but also for planning itself.

-\textit{Multi-steps action prediction:} Task 5 (Table.\ref{fig:table_rcot_result}) suggests that the CoT reasoning process can support long-step action prediction effectively.
+\textit{Multi-steps action prediction:} Since our approach does not predict actions in an autoregressive manner, all actions must be predicted simultaneously.
+Task 5 (Table.\ref{fig:table_rcot_result}) suggests that the CoT reasoning process can support long-step action prediction effectively.
 Tasks 4 and 5 (Table.\ref{fig:table_rcot_result}) require multi-step actions where the target object's location changes in each step.
-Since our approach does not predict actions in an autoregressive manner, all actions must be predicted simultaneously.